d4ndox/mnp/README.md

 ### Three tiny example

-To get an idea on how mnp works please study those three examples.
+To get an idea on how mnp works, please study those three examples.
-For more details see "How to setup a payment".
+For more details, see "How to set up a payment".

 #### 1. Read the blockchain height:

-A new block is found every 2 minutes on avarage.
+A new block is found every 2 minutes on average.

 ```bash
 # wait 2 minutes for reply